Social Group Types: Ten Types of Social Groups and Examples

 10. Political Group

-A political group discusses crucial political party issues and contributes to countries’ well-being.
+A political group discusses crucial economic and political issues and contributes to countries’ well-being.
+The political leaders meet physically or virtually to make decisions.

 Group Communication